-^{(1) 2006} excludes inactive accounts.

-(2) The Master Meter Suburbs, which bill their customers separately, had approximately 16,624 accounts at the end of 2006.
+- (1) 2006 excludes inactive accounts. - (2) The Master Meter Suburbs, which bill their customers separately, had approximately 16,624 accounts at the end of 2006.
 Master Meter communities are East Cleveland, Hudson, Richfield Village and Summit County.
-Commencing January 2008, the City of East Cleveland became a direct service community billed by the City of Cleveland in Subdistrict 2.
+Commencing January 2008, the City of East Cleveland became a direct service community billed by the City of Cleveland in Subdistrict 2. - (3) Represents total accounts billed for sewage and stormwater fees. - (4) This represents the remainder of North Royalton that the District does not provide sewage services, Summit County customers where sewage fees were billed at Master Meters, and actual stormwater only accounts, such as parking lots and other properties that do not have water/sewage services.